What is an Open House Party?

 - Feeling like we belong.

-- Making a change in how you and your people connect and giving everyone permission to let go of the “shoulds.”
+- Changing how you and your people connect and giving everyone permission to let go of the “shoulds.”

 Think about it.
 Normalizing open house get-togethers would make last-minute get-togethers more accessible.
 A text says, “House is open from 2-7 on Saturday.
 Hope to see you!” is much easier than the dreaded calendar comparison exchange and makes it much more likely we’ll spend time with friends and loves ones.